r-owen/seguin_loom_server/README.md

 If you are worried that the pattern database is corrupted, or just want to clear it, you can start the server with the **--reset-db** argument, as explained above.

-## Planned Improvements

-* Test this software on a real loom.

-* Add specialized RPi support, including:

-  * Adding detailed setup instructions, including specifying a host name and the desired language.
-  * Adding code to display useful information on an RPi screen.

-* Display yarn thickness.

-* Improve the French translation.

 ## Developer Tips

 * Download the source code from [github](https://github.com/r-owen/seguin_loom_server.git),